Exceptional Circumstances (Regulation 13)

 ‘A circumstance that is beyond your control and could not have reasonably been foreseen and acted upon that will prevent you from completing an assessment at or by the specified time or will have a significant negative effect on your performance in that assessment.’

-What is considered to be an extenuating circumstance?
+What is considered to be an exceptional circumstance?

-The following are generally considered to be acceptable extenuating circumstances, providing that they are supported by appropriate evidence:
+The following are generally considered to be acceptable exceptional circumstances, providing that they are supported by appropriate evidence:

 - Acute illness or injury